-Cerritos College, students, faculty, and staff are strongly encouraged to report all crimes to local law enforcement, Campus Police, and the Judicial Affairs Office.
+Cerritos College, students, faculty, and staff are strongly encouraged to report all crimes to local law enforcement, Campus Police, and the Office of Diversity, Compliance, and Title IX..
 Crime reporting can help:

 - Protect the victim's safety. - Ensure the victim receives proper medical care, support services, and information regarding their options and rights. - Prevent future assaults by the perpetrator.